what do you need to start?

 - Your subject

-- Drawing paper, pencil and eraser
+- Drawing paper, pencil, eraser and graphite paper

-- Brushes for your media
+- Paint and brushes for your media

-- Support to paint on
+- A support to paint on

 - Clean-up materials for your media, including a rag or paper towels